A holistic approach to horse care

 Free choice hay —

-To encourage movement, we have approximately 10 troughs spread throughout the property with half bale and full bale bags.
-Hay pillows are used mainly with the mini horses.
+To encourage movement and distribute grazing patterns, approximately ten feeding stations are positioned throughout the property using half- and full-bale slow-feed bags.
+Hay pillows are primarily used for the mini horses.

 Sources include: